-The black background was the perfect backdrop for all those teal pumpkins and ornaments.
+The black needles were a perfect backdrop for all those blue pumpkins and ornaments.
 I thought this year I would try to re-create the same magic using a Treetopia Tuxedo Black Wreath.

-It’s sassy, it’s classy, it’s a sequin-tastic teal pumpkin Halloween wreath.
-Oh, and it involves thrift store shopping so yeah!
+It’s sassy, it’s classy, it’s a sequin-tastic.
+Oh, and it involves thrift store shopping.
+So, yeah!

 It all started with a sequined jacket from the thrift store.
-The teal sequins in this vintage black jacket somehow said teal pumpkins to me, and I was right.
+The embellishments on this vintage black jacket somehow said teal pumpkins to me, and I was right.

-I wanted the center to be a large piece of the jacket to really showcase all the sparkle action.
-The back panel of the jacket was stretched in a large embroidery hoop and then attached to the back of the wreath using hot glue.
+I used a large piece of the jacket as the center to showcase all the sparkle action.
+I stretched the back panel of the jacket in a large embroidery hoop.
+Then, I attached it to the back of the wreath using hot glue.
 Look at all that beading and detail.

 Small accent pumpkins were added to one side for good measure.
-The pumpkins were made with circles of the jacket stuffed with batting and then cinched into ribbing with embroidery floss.
-I also added gold stems.
+To make them, I used circles of the jacket stuffed with batting.
+Then, I cinched them into ribbing with embroidery floss.
+I also added gold stems as finishing touches.

-It’s a more uptown chic spin on the teal pumpkin.
+It’s an uptown chic spin on my usual teal pumpkin project decorations.
 A little less obvious than a plain pumpkin, but with a whole lot of sparkle.